96Asch/h3ds-reproducibility-project/README.md

 To transform the created `.obj` files to `.ply` files, use the command `ctmconv infile outfile`, with infile and outfile being the `.obj` and `.ply` file, respectively.

+For training the IDR, the [H3DS dataset](https://github.com/CrisalixSA/h3ds) was used.
+Follow their steps to generate the dataset.

+### IGR

+The IGR model can be trained using the files in the [IGR repository](https://github.com/amosgropp/IGR).
+We used `igr/code/shapespace/train.py` as main training file.
+However, to make sure it trains on the correct data, some changes need to be made:

+- In `igr/code/datsets/`, a new Dataset file should be created that specifies how to load the head meshes from the FLAME dataset.
+- In `igr/code/shapespace/`, a new `.conf` file should be created to specify which dataset should be used and to specify other settings.
+- `igr/code/shapespace/train.py` should be modified to use the correct `.conf` file and training settings like the amount of epochs.

+### IDR